 It is important to get educated on Perinatal Mental Health and how it can impact both mom and dad.

 Experiencing a perinatal mood or anxiety disorder (PMADS) is very common – 1 in 5 women and 1 in 10 men.
+You may have also heard of it referred to as postpartum mood disorders.
 The more awareness you have about your risk factors, the more you will be able to make choices that can help prevent or minimize your experience.

 Untreated PMADS can put your marriage at risk.